 Several employees feel that keeping information or knowledge to themselves offers them job security.
 It makes them feel like an indispensable part of the enterprise.
 This ultimately leads to knowledge hoarding.

 It is important to recognize the work of people and let them know that their hard work is appreciated.
 Recognize their mentorship and award them to ensure there is a higher level of knowledge sharing.

 3. Bring A Cultural Shift

 In an enterprise, knowledge sharing is not just about bringing a knowledge-sharing platform in place.
 It is more about a cultural shift.
-There is a resistance in employees in sharing information which they might feel is their skill or talent.
-This is why it needs to be a shift towards a knowledge sharing culture instead of a forced platform adoption.
+There is resistance in employees in sharing information which they might feel is their skill or talent.
+This is why it needs to be a shift towards a knowledge-sharing culture instead of a forced platform adoption.

 One way could be to align personal promotions or increments with the knowledge passed.
 Every employee should act as a mentor, sharing information with other employees.
 This would create a culture where each employee is ready to impart and receive knowledge from one another.
 You need to be sure that knowledge is not limited to a single person, who, if leaves, would take it all with him/her.